browserengineering/book/book/visual-effects.md

 Many objects in nature are partially transparent: frosted glass, clouds, or colored paper, for example.
-Looking through one, you see two colors *blended* together.
+Looking through one, you see multiple colors *blended* together.
 That's also why computer screens work: the red, green, and blue lights [blend together][mixing] and appear to our eyes as another color.
 Designers use this effect[^mostly-models] in overlays, shadows, and tooltips, so our browser needs to support